fermyon/spin-test/README.md

-# `spin-virt`
+# `spin-test`

-A project for virtualizing Spin apps so that they can be run as components that only expost a `wasi:http/incoming-handler` export.
+A project for virtualizing Spin apps so that they can be run as components that only expose a `wasi:http/incoming-handler` export and exposing APIs for configuring those virtualizations.

 ## Example